edhowland/vish/README.md

 - Named functions (supporting recursion).
 - Higher order functions.
 Functions can be passed or returned from other functions.
 Including both named and lambda functions.
 - Optional lazy evaluation
-- Forign Function Interface (FFI) via simple Ruby module code.
+- Foreign Function Interface (FFI) via simple Ruby module code.

 ## Requirements

 Vish requires Ruby 2.2+

-### Note: Ruby version 2.2.0 and are only supported with the dependant rubytree/1.0.0 gem.
+### Note: Ruby version 2.2.0 and are only supported with the dependent rubytree/1.0.0 gem.

 It has been tested in the following environments: